brendenlake/lab-cognition-perception/course-content/syllabus.md

 ### Religious observances
 Some students may wish to take part in religious observances that occur during this academic term.
 If you have a religious observance which conflicts with your participation in the course, please meet with me by the end of the second week of the term to discuss appropriate accommodations.

-### Pandemic
-We are all going through difficult times during the pandemic.
-These include changes in our normal ways of doing things, living arrangements, family responsibilities, concerns about health and wellbeing, etc...
-None of us is really OK all the time.
-If you tell me you're having trouble, I will not judge you or think less of you but will work with you to come up with a pathway forward.
-I hope you can extend me and the TA the same grace.
-You never owe me personal information about your health.
-You are always welcome to talk to me about things that you are going through.
-If I can't help you I might be able to direct you to someone who can.
-If you need extra help or need to miss a class or need more time please just ask.
-I will try to work with you.